 Rich, buttery shortbread filled with mixed fruit and all the flavour of a Welsh cake.
 A great alternative to Welsh cakes if you don’t own a bakestone!

-With St. David’s Day approaching, as a Welsh baking blogger I felt I should post a Welsh recipe for the occasion.
+With St. David’s Day approaching, as a Welsh baker, I felt I should post a Welsh recipe for the occasion.
 So I developed these shortbread biscuits with the flavours of a Welsh cake!

-My most important piece of advice?
-Please use the firmer, block butter and not spreadable butter!
-Wow, what a difference this makes.
-Unfortunately, if you use spreadable butter the dough is too soft, and not only is it almost impossible to move your cut-outs onto your baking tray in one piece, they spread a lot once in the oven.
-Learn from my mistake!
+- My most important piece of advice?
+Use the firmer, block butter and not spreadable butter!
+Unfortunately, if you use spreadable butter the dough is too soft.
+Not only is it then almost impossible to move your cut-outs onto your baking tray, but they also spread a lot in the oven.

-Following all of my advice you should end up with thick, buttery shortbread flavoured with mixed spice and full of mixed fruit.
-They would be great fun to make with kids too as they’ll enjoy cutting the shapes!
+Following this advice, you should end up with thick, buttery shortbread flavoured with mixed spice and full of mixed fruit.
+They would be fun to make with kids too as they’ll enjoy cutting the shapes!

 Enjoy!
 Or, mwynhewch!